jordymeow/ai-engine/readme.txt

 == Changelog ==

-= 3.0.5 (2025/08/29) =
+= 3.0.6 (2025/08/29) =
+* Add: Image Upload for Realtime Chatbot.
+* Add: New 'gpt-realtime' model.
+* Add: Prompt Mode for chatbots to support OpenAI's new Prompts feature with prompt IDs.
 * Update: Redesigned the Embeddings user interface with improved mode selection, icons, and standardized buttons.
 * Update: Redesigned the Template component UI, cleaner layout, and icon-only buttons.
-* Add: Prompt Mode for chatbots to support OpenAI's new Prompts feature with prompt IDs.
 * Fix: Hotfix for orphan embeddings being created when editing from AI Search mode.
 * Fix: Missing list styles in chatbot themes.